sjohn1/ally-code-challenge/readme.md

 **_3. Step: Check properties of each cluster_**

-For each cluster of activity different properties are checked in order to detect bus stops.
+For each cluster of activity points, different properties are checked in order to detect bus stops.
 Following criteria are checked:

     criterion 1: minimum number of points
     criterion 2: minimum confidence